A nearly optimal randomized algorithm for explorable heap selection: A new algorithm

 Now consider a call \Call{Extend}{$T$, $n$, $k$, $\Lb_0$} and assume the induction claim is true when $\lceil \log(n) \rceil \leq r-1$.
 Let $p$ be the number of iterations of the outer-most while-loop that are executed.

 We will first consider the running time induced by the base call itself, excluding any recursive subcalls.
 Note that all of this running time is incurred by the calls to the procedures \Call{DFS}{}, \Call{Roots}{} and \Call{GoodValues}{}, plus the cost of moving to the corresponding node before each of these calls.
 In the base call, the procedure will only move between nodes that are among the ones with the $n$ smallest values, or the nodes directly below them.
 For this reason, we can upper bound the cost of each movement action by a running time of $O(n)$. \begin{itemize} \item On line \ref{line:first_dfs}, \ref{line:second_dfs}, \ref{line:fourth_dfs} each call \Call{DFS}{} incurs a running time of at most $O(n)$.
 Each of these lines will be executed $p$ times, incurring a total running time of $O(pn)$. \item On line \ref{line:third_dfs} each call \Call{DFS}{$T$, $\Lb'$, $n$} incurs a running time of at most $O(n)$.
-The code will be executed $O(p\log(n))$ times since $c'$ doubles after every iteration of the inner loop and never grows larger than $n$, thus incurring a total running time of $O(pn\log(n))$. \item The call to \Call{GoodValues}{} on line \ref{line:goodvalues} takes $O(n\log (n))$ time.
+The code will be executed $O(p\log(n))$ times since $c'$ doubles after every iteration of the inner loop and never grows larger than $n$, thus incurring a total running time of $O(pn\log(n))$. \item The arguments $T^{(r)}$ and $\Lb'$ of the call to \Call{GoodValues}{} on line \ref{line:goodvalues} satisfy $\Call{DFS}{T^{(r)},\Lb'}=c\leq c'\leq n$.
+Hence, the running time of this procedure is $O(n\log (n))$ time.
 The line is executed at most $p$ times, so the total running time incurred is $O(pn\log(n))$. \end{itemize} Adding up all the running times listed before, we see that the total running time incurred by the non-recursive part is $O(pn\log(n))$.
-So, we can choose $C$ such that this running time is bounded by $C\cdot pn\log(n)$.
 By \Cref{lem:exp_iterations}, $\Exp[p]\leq \log(n)$.
-Hence the expected running time of the non-recursive part is bounded by $Cn\log(n)^2$.
+Hence, we can choose $C$ such that the expected running time of the non-recursive part is bounded by

 Now we move on to the recursive part of the algorithm.
 All calls to \Call{Extend}{$T$, $n$, $k$, $\Lb_0$} with $k=0$ will have $n=1$, so each of these calls takes only $O(1)$ time.
 Hence we can safely ignore these calls.